mike-north/ember-api-actions/README.md

 DELETE  /fruits/123
 ```

-What happens if you want an intuitive API endpoint like this:
+What happens if you want an API endpoint like this:

 ```
 PUT    /fruits/123/ripen